mjoycemilburn/parishcouncils/README.md

 1. Opening an ISP account and acquiring the initial master url
 2. Installing the ***parishcoucils** system (see INSTALLATION_GUIDE)
-3. Acquiring an "additional url" to the master url for each participating council and configuring a corresponding  sub-folder on the ISP
+3. Acquiring an "additional url" for each participating council and adding a corresponding  sub-folder to the initial master url on the ISP
-4. Creating and maintaining user_id/password rights to protect the council's use of the maintenance system.
+4. Creating and maintaining user_id/password rights to protect each council's use of the maintenance system.

 Each council will now have its own version of the master council website and will be able to personalise this and maintain it into the future.